Hormone Imbalance in Women: Causes, Symptoms, and Treatments

 Menopause is a stage in a woman’s life where a woman stops having her regular menstrual period and becomes no longer fertile.
 During menopause, women stop ovulating and their levels of estrogen hormones decrease.
 Menopause begins 12 months after your last period.

 Perimenopause is the transition phase leading up to Menopause.
-The symptoms of perimenopause can last anywhere from a couple of years up to a decade before fully reaching menopause.
+The symptoms of perimenopause can last anywhere from a couple of years up to a decade before fully reaching menopause (and you can still get pregnant during this period).
 Irregular periods are a symptom of perimenopause.

 During pregnancy, the amount of estrogen and progesterone hormone levels spike by a large amount.
 You can produce more estrogen hormones during pregnancy, than your whole time outside of pregnancy.
 The estrogen hormone allows your uterus and placenta to manage blood vessels, which helps you transfer enough nutrients to support a growing baby.
 Estrogen helps develop your baby after birth as well.
 Because estrogen levels increase during your second trimester to support breast milk development.